 Please note that on weekends Historic Mission Control may not be available for tours.
 This is one stop on an open-air tram tour.
 Please monitor weather and plan accordingly.
 The NASA Tram Tour visits working government facilities which are subject to availability.
 Tours may be rerouted at a moment’s notice.

 On A Mission: Restoring Historic Mission Control

-Learn about the extensive efforts to restore this national treasure in time for the 50th anniversary of the lunar landing in 2019 and how you can help.
+Crews are working diligently to restore Historic Mission Control.
+This national historic landmark will reopen to the public in early 2019.
+Learn about the extensive efforts to restore Historic Mission Control for the 50th anniversary of the lunar landing in 2019 and how you can help.